 A preliminary hearing isn’t a given

 There is a chance that you won’t have to take part in a preliminary hearing as part of your legal process.
 This may be the case even if you enter a not guilty plea in court.
-In some cases, such a hearing may only be held if you have been charged with a felony.
-Alternatively, the case may be heard by a grand jury.
+In some cases, these hearings may only get held if you receive felony charges.
+Alternatively, a grand jury may hear the case.
 The grand jury would then decide whether you should be required to stand trial on a DUI charge.

 Plea bargains may be reached at any time